MCQs on Sterilization and Disinfection - Decontamination, aseptic processes in laboratory and hospitals

 d) E. coli O121

-17) Select all the common and widely used methods for the treatment of drinking water which can help in reducing the highly transmissible waterborne infections like typhoid and cholera
+17) Select all the common and effective methods that can help in reducing the highly transmissible waterborne infections like typhoid and cholera.

 a) Boiling of the water